stephenkhalaf/stephenkhalaf/README.md

 - 👋 Hi, I’m @stephenkhalaf
-- 👀 I’m interested in full stack javascript
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on open source project
 - 📫 How to reach me stephenkhalaf@gmail.com